How can I apply for KLU?

 What are the prerequisites in order to do the fast track in the Master Programs?

-In order to qualify for the fast track Master program, your previous Bachelor’s degree must comprise of at least 210 ECTS points (German standard) and you must have studied outside of Germany for at least one semester in your Bachelor’s degree.
+In order to qualify for the fast track Master program, your previous Bachelor’s degree must comprise of at least 210 ECTS points (German standard).
+In addition, you must have either studied outside of Germany for at least one semester in your Bachelor’s degree or you must have done an internship abroad, which was officially part of your Bachelor's degree program.

 What are the prerequisites in order to stay in opt out of the semester abroad in my Master Program?